University of Colorado Foundation

 - an assessment on endowed funds in the LTIP;

 - a distribution from the Foundation’s short term investment pool;

-Of total revenue anticipated in fiscal year 2020, the Foundation will retain $5.5 million to fund its operations and $1.5 million as an addition to its unrestricted net assets.
-The Foundation will transfer the remaining $24.2 million to CU as a contribution towards funding CU Advancement’s operating expenses and IT infrastructure investments.
+Of the $47.5 million in revenue budgeted for the fiscal year 2023, the Foundation will retain $6.2 million to fund its operations and transfer $35.7 million to CU as a contribution toward funding CU Advancement’s operating expenses and IT infrastructure investments.

 Endowment Spending Policy

 The Foundation’s Board of Directors has established an Endowment Spending Policy that sets the parameters for spending from the endowments the Foundation holds for the University’s benefit.
 The board is committed to investing and administering all endowment funds in compliance with applicable federal and state laws and industry standards.